 'Culture Kings: Migos' Miraculous Year' is one of many long-form editorial features I have had the pleasure of directing in the past several years.
 My goal for this and all features was to create an immersive viewing experience through UX design, creative coding and graphic design elements.

-The inspiration for the overall aesthetic for this piece was Migos' cover art for their album Culture, which is a collage.
-We eventually arrived at the face-removal concept — creating collage-inspired puzzle pieces with original photography of the group.
+The inspiration for the overall aesthetic for this piece was Migos' collage cover art for their album Culture - applying the collage concept to individual photos of the group's members.

 I've been lucky enough to have had the opportunity to collaborate across departments throughout my years at MTV, and this is an example of some work I did with the MTV shows team.
 This is a promotional interactive web app, developed to promote an upcoming season of the MTV show 'Catfish.'